ShubhiJain67/LeetCode/README.md

 LeetCode 1381 : Design a Stack With Increment Operation (187_Medium)

 LeetCode 1385 : Find the Distance Value Between Two Arrays (148_Easy)

+LeetCode 1387 : Sort Integers by The Power Value (247_Medium)

 LeetCode 1389 : Create Target Array in the Given Order (77_Easy)